Alibaba-MIIL/TResNet/README.md

 ## 07/01/2021: New SOTA Results
-With better pretraining, Our medium-size newtork, TResNet-L-V2, achieved SOTA result on stanford-cars dataset
+With better pretraining, Our medium-size newtork, TResNet-L-V2, achieved SOTA result on stanford-cars dataset, and 3rd place on CIFAR100, while being significantly faster and smaller than the competitors.

 ## 30/9/2020: New Paper Released
 We released a new paper, [Asymmetric Loss For Multi-Label